insomnious/game-hogwartslegacy/README.md

 - Support for PAK-based mods
 - Support for BK2-based mods (movie files)
-- Support for UE4SS\Lua mods (experimental)
+- Support for UE4SS Blueprint\Lua mods
-- Support for load order
+- Support for load order of PAK mods
+- Support for Lua mods enabling and disabling
 - Automatic game detection
 <!-- - Installation of archives which include more than one mod.
 - Automatic detection of ModBuddy (the XCOM 2 modding toolkit).